grocerycrud/documentation/3.x/api/set-rule.md

 # setRule

 The <code>setRule</code> is the validation rule that you add for the insert/update form.

-Please keep in mind that although we've tried very had to have the exact same documentation for the community edition and to the enterprise edition, the `setRules` is the only exception as the API is different in the community edition as we are using the core validation of Codeigniter 4.

-## Community edition

-<pre><code class="language-php">setRule(string $fieldName, string $label , string $rules[, array $errors])</code></pre>

-Set validation backend rules with the core implementation of Codeigniter 4.
-For more about examples and syntax please check the official documentation for <a href="https://codeigniter4.github.io/userguide/libraries/validation.html#setrule" target="_blank">Codeigniter 4 setRule</a>

-## Grocery CRUD Enterprise

 <pre><code class="language-php">setRule(string $fieldName, string $rule[, array $parameters])</code></pre>

-We wanted to use a very simple to use library and we chose <a href="https://github.com/vlucas/valitron" target="_blank" rel="noopener noreferrer">Valitron</a>.
-You can see all parameters that you can add for valitron for the <code>rule</code> method at: <a href="https://github.com/vlucas/valitron" target="_blank" rel="noopener noreferrer">https://github.com/vlucas/valitron</a>.
+We wanted to use a very simple to use library and we chose
+<a href="https://github.com/vlucas/valitron" target="_blank" rel="noopener noreferrer">Valitron</a>.
+You can see all parameters that you can add for valitron for the <code>rule</code> method
+at: <a href="https://github.com/vlucas/valitron" target="_blank" rel="noopener noreferrer">https://github.com/vlucas/valitron</a>.
 Have in mind that the fieldName however comes <strong>first</strong> and the rules as a <strong>second</strong> parameter.
 We did that on purpose in order to have consistency with all the GroceryCRUD functions.

 ## Examples

 <pre><code class="language-php">$crud-&gt;setRule('nickname', 'slug')</code></pre>
-<strong>Important notice:</strong> The <strong>only</strong> difference that the GroceryCrud <code>setRule</code> is having by the <code>rule</code> of Valitron is that if you need a 4rd parameter then you will need to add it as an array.
+<strong>Important notice:</strong> The <strong>only</strong> difference that the GroceryCrud <code>setRule</code> is
+having by the <code>rule</code> of Valitron is that if you need a 4rd parameter then you will need to add it as an array.
 This was the only proper way that grocery CRUD could handle it.
-Valitron is using <code>func_get_args()</code> and GroceryCRUD enterprise is avoiding using that as it is easy to lose control of the parameters (a lesson well learned from grocery CRUD community edition).
+Valitron is using <code>func_get_args()</code> and GroceryCRUD enterprise is avoiding using that as it is easy to lose control of the parameters (a lesson well learned from grocery CRUD Free edition).

 So for example instead of the Valitron rule:
 <pre><code class="language-php">rule('fieldName', 'lengthBetween', '4','6');</code></pre>